-.6 Ratify or prospectively modify or rescind policy and program established by the Board of Directors, except any action or authorization by the Board of Directors with respect to contracts or upon which any person may have relied shall not be modified or rescinded;
+.5 Ratify or prospectively modify or rescind policy and program established by the Board of Directors, except any action or authorization by the Board of Directors with respect to contracts or upon which any person may have relied shall not be modified or rescinded;

-.7 Establish joint administrative committees, or undertake joint activities with other sports organizations where deemed helpful or necessary by XXSI;
+.6 Establish joint administrative committees, or undertake joint activities with other sports organizations where deemed helpful or necessary by WISI;

-.8 Amend the Bylaws of XXSI in accordance with Section 9.3; and
+.7 Amend the Bylaws of WISI in accordance with Section 9.3; and

-.9 Remove from office any persons elected by the House of Delegates (Board Members, members of the Administrative Review Board, or committee chairs or coordinators) who have failed to attend to their official duties or member responsibilities or have done so improperly, or who would be subject to penalty by the Zone Board of Review for any of the reasons set forth in Article 404.1.3 of USA Swimming Rules and Regulations.
+.8 Remove from office any persons elected by the House of Delegates (Board Members, or committee chairs or coordinators) who have failed to attend to their official duties or member responsibilities or have done so improperly, or who would be subject to penalty by the Zone Board of Review for any of the reasons set forth in Article 404.1.3 of USA Swimming Rules and Regulations.
 However, no such individual may be removed without receiving thirty (30) days’ written notice by the Secretary or other officer designated by the House of Delegates specifying the alleged deficiency in the performance of the member’s responsibilities or specific official duties or other reason and an opportunity to respond in writing within twenty (20) days to such allegations.

-4.6 ANNUAL AND REGULAR MEETINGS - The annual meeting of the House of Delegates of XXSI shall be held in the spring, summer, fall, winter [select one].
-Regular meetings of the House of Delegates may be held in accordance with a schedule adopted by the House of Delegates or the Board of Directors.
+4.6 ANNUAL AND REGULAR MEETINGS - The annual meeting of the House of Delegates of WISI shall be held in the spring.
+Regular meetings of the House of Delegates may be held shall be held on the fourth Tuesday of the months of January and October.

 4.7 SPECIAL MEETINGS - Special meetings of the House of Delegates may be called by the Board of Directors or the General Chair.
 Should the Board of Directors or the General Chair fail to call the annual or scheduled regular meetings or should a special meeting be appropriate or helpful, a meeting of the House of Delegates may be called by a petition signed by at least five (5) group members of the House of Delegates.

 4.8 MEETING LOCATION AND TIME - All meetings of the House of Delegates shall take place at a site within the Territory.
 The House of Delegates or the Board of Directors shall determine the location and time of all meetings of the House of Delegates.

-4.9 OPEN MEETINGS/CLOSED SESSIONS - House of Delegates meetings shall be open to all members of XXSI.
-Issues pertaining to personnel, disciplinary action, legal, tax or similar affairs of XXSI shall be deliberated and decided in a closed session which only House of Delegates members may attend.
+4.9 OPEN MEETINGS/CLOSED SESSIONS - House of Delegates meetings shall be open to all members of WISI.
+Issues pertaining to personnel, disciplinary action, legal, tax or similar affairs of WISI shall be deliberated and decided in a closed session which only House of Delegates members may attend.
 By a majority vote, the House of Delegates may decide to go into closed session on any matter deserving of confidential treatment or of personal concern to any member of the House of Delegates.

 4.10 QUORUM - A quorum of the House of Delegates shall consist of those members present and voting.